ozanbarism/IbexRL/README.md

 1.  **Run Imitation Learning:**
     * Activate the `rl-imit` environment.
-    * Configure and run `train_imit.py`.
-This will train the agent to mimic the baseline controller data located in the `Gnu-RL` folder and save the initial model parameters.
+    * Run `train_imit.py`.
+This will train the agent with various hyperparameter configurations to mimic the baseline controller data located in the `Gnu-RL` folder and save the initial model parameters.
 2.  **Run Online Learning:**
     * Follow all the steps in **Path A**.
     * Crucially, in the `Args` class within `online_learning_main.py`, make sure the `IL_...` parameters (`IL_ETA_FOR_PATH`, `IL_FHAT_EPOCH`, etc.) point to the results of your imitation learning run.